luohancfd/CFCFD-NG/doc/sphinx/eilmer3.rst

 processor version of eilmer3 (e3shared.exe), the radiation transport portion of such calculations can often take a very long time to run.
 The obvious solution is to implement the radiation transport calculation in parallel.
-Due to the non-local nature of the radiation transport problem, however, it is necessary to implement the parallelisation via the shared memory multiprocessor approach.
+Due to the non-local nature of the radiation transport problem, however, for most radiation transport models it is necessary to implement the parallelisation via the shared memory multiprocessor approach.
 The radiation transport solver in eilmer3 has therefore been written to make use of the OpenMP API.
 As the Eilmer3 flowfield solver does not currently support an OpenMP build, the radiation